nf-core/metapep/docs/output.md

 Entities correspond to taxa, MAGs/bins, assembly contigs or proteins (if provided as input).

+### Supported Allele Models

+As not all alleles are supported by all supported tools, the pipeline comes with a functionality to print out txt files containing the corresponding supported alleles for each third party tool.
+This functionality can bereached by using `nextflow run nf-core/metapep -profile docker --outdir metapep_alleles --supported_allele_information` in which case the outdir parameter can also be changed to a directory of choice.

+This subbranch of the pipeline will only output the following files before exiting again:
+- `pipeline_info/`
+  - `software_versions.yml`: contains information about the tools which are used in this subbranch of the pipeline.
+- `tool.vx.x.x.supported_alleles.txt`: contains the names of all supported allels of the corresponding tool and version
+- `tool.vx.x.x.supported_lengths.txt`: contains the supported peptide lengths that the corresponding tool can handle.

 ## Main pipeline output

 The main output of the nf-core/metapep pipeline are the data tables as described in the section above.